 Knee.
 A knee sleeve, stabilizer, strap, or brace may be recommended to help support the knee tendons, reduce tension and pressure caused by increased activity, and keep the patella in the groove for better tracking.
 See the patellar stabilizer and Cho-Pat strap below and other knee braces in the Sports Med Store.

 Returning to Sports

 Weight-Bearing vs. Non-Weight-Bearing Sports.
-Plantar fasciitis can be aggravated by all weight-bearing sports.
+Knee tendinitis can be aggravated by weight-bearing sports.
 Any sport where the foot lands and strikes the ground repeatedly, such as running and jogging, can aggravate the problem.
-Non-weight-bearing sports, such as swimming and cycling, are adequate temporary replacements, and can help the athlete maintain cardiovascular fitness without irritating the plantar fasciitis.
+Non-weight-bearing sports, such as swimming and cycling, are adequate temporary replacements and can help the athlete maintain cardiovascular fitness without irritating the knee.